The Curse of King Tut's Tomb (1980 film): Production

 The film was made-for-television by Columbia Pictures Television, with the story based on the book Behind the Mask of Tutankhamen by Barry Wynne.
 It is a fictionalised account of Howard Carter and Lord Carnarvon's excavation of Tutankhamun's tomb, with the real events embellished with various myths and legends.
 It was shot in Egypt and England.

-The English actor Ian McShane was originally cast as Carter, but had to be replaced when he was involved in a car accident prior to filming and broke his leg.
+Ian McShane was originally cast as Carter, but had to be replaced when he was involved in a car accident prior to filming and broke his leg.

 Soundtrack

 The score was composed by American jazz musician Gil Mellé.

 Release

-It was released in two-parts and aired on 8 and 9 May 1980.
+It was released in two parts and aired on 8 and 9 May 1980.

 DVD release

 A Region 2 DVD was released in 2011 by Network.